cmpitg/cmpitg.github.com/_posts/2014-01-31-an-ideal-system-for-myself.md

 tagline: "#!"
 category: Operating_System
 tags: [ideal_system, misc, thoughts]
-last_updated: Fri, 31 Jan 2014 07:47:36 +0700
+last_updated: Fri, 31 Jan 2014 08:19:56 +0700
 ---
 {% include JB/setup %}

-Old year has just passed, a Lunar new year has just come.
+The old year has just passed, a Lunar new year has just come.
 Though a 3-hour sleep is bad for the heart, it couldn't stop my brain from calling myself up in the early morning to plan and write something for the new year.
 Fresh air, dark sky, with a gently touch of winter on the first day, too good to get